topquark22/morseR24/README.md

 An Arduino sketch that converts text to Morse code, outputs to GPIO pin, and can transmit to slave devices using nRF24L01 radio.

+It supports up to 16 different wireless channels, and two different device IDs.

 ## Hardware requirements

 This project uses the Arduino Nano V3, or a compatible board with integrated nRF24L01 radio.
 Other boards may work, but they must have A7 analog input.
 So, for instance, a Uno won't work.